virtualeconomy/py-vsys/README.md

 ## Logging
-Logging for `py-v-sdk` is supported by [loguru](https://github.com/Delgan/loguru) and is disabled by default.
+Logging for `py-vsys` is supported by [loguru](https://github.com/Delgan/loguru) and is disabled by default.
 To enable it, add the following to your codes.

 ```python